manojbaniya444/Design-Patterns/solid-design-pattern/Readme.md

 2. Open Close Principle
    The Open/Closed Principle states that software entities should be open for extension but closed for modification- meaning we should be able to add new functionality without changing the existing code

+3. Liskov Substitution Principle
+   The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of a subclass without breaking the application.
+In simpler terms: if class B is a subtype of class A, you should be able to use B anywhere you use A without causing problems.